-Apart from the kitchen, the bathroom is one of the most renovated rooms in Melbourne properties.
+Apart from the kitchen, the bathroom renovation is one of the most commonly renovated rooms in Melbourne properties.
 It’s a valued room in the house, and when structured properly, can be a place of solitude, and relaxation from the day.
 The bathroom needs to be functional, but also tick all your boxes in terms of what will make you happy.

 Your dream bathroom might just be a renovation away, but can quickly turn into a nightmare if it’s not managed correctly.
 Careful planning is important for the success of any home bathroom renovations.
 There are a few things you want to consider, and important steps to take to make your project flow smoothly.
 Fortunately, our team here at Dymond Homes and Renovations have renovated bathrooms and en-suites of all shapes and sizes!
 So, let us take you through just a few of our bathroom remodel and renovation tips to help you get it done right the first time, and to your budget.

 The first thing you’ll want to do is create yourself a renovation checklist.
 Creating a checklist for your bathroom renovation project is a must if you don’t want to renovate twice.
 It’s important to make sure your finished renovation lives up to your expectations and budget.
 Here are some elements to consider first before starting your bathroom renovation in Melbourne.

 - Expectations and priorities.
 What do you want from the bathroom renovation and when do you want to finish it?

 - Setting a budget.
 How much do you want to spend and what can you expect to get for that – new tiles or knocking walls down for more space and doing a complete floor to ceiling remodel?